Ultrawebs/Bot/README.md

-Here’s a sample README for your GitHub repository:

----

 # UltraWeb Bot

 Welcome to the UltraWeb Bot project!
 This is a simple, responsive chatbot interface that lets users interact with different AI models.
 The bot supports various models like GPT-4o, Mistral Nemo, Llama 3.1, and more.